Laboratory for Isotope Geology

 Together with other research departments within the museum, LIG has been granted money in 2011 for establishing a Swedish centre for microanalysis - called the Vega Centre - at the museum.
 More information about these plans may be found in the link below.

-The Swedish Museum of Natural History has been part of the Integrated Infrastructure Initiative SYNTHESYS, supported by the European Community during 2004-2008, and has received foreign (European) visitors for training and research under this scheme.
-A continuation of the program for a new five-year period ("SYNTHESYS-2") started in September 2009 and will continue up to 2013, although the amount of money available for guest researchers will be more limited.
+The Swedish Museum of Natural History has been part of the Integrated Infrastructure Initiative SYNTHESYS, supported by the European Community during 2004-2008 and 2009-2013, and has received foreign (European) visitors for training and research under this scheme.
+A continuation of the program for a new four-year period ("SYNTHESYS-3") started in September 2013.